tarekammari/HODHOD/README.md

 ## Overview

-This Python script, `hodhod_style.py`, manages the styling of a GUI application, likely developed using PyQt or PySide.
+This Python script, `hodhod_style.py`, manages the styling of a GUI application, developed using PySide.

 ## Class Definitions